 Don’t let afternoons and evenings pass you by on your phone or on social media.
 These popular and fun hobbies can all be done indoors and are definitely worth trying.

-Eager to take up or try some new indoor hobbies during the winter?
+Eager to take up or try some new indoor hobbies at home?
 Save this article to one of your self-improvement Pinterest boards, so that you can revisit this list when the weather gets cold every year.